 involved in the struggle to end apartheid in her home country of South Africa.
 Part

-HeForShe: A Solidarity Movement for Gender Equality.
+of SB's HeForShe: A Solidarity Movement for Gender Equality.

 Created by UN Women, the United Nations entity for gender equality and the empowerment of women, HeForShe is a global effort to engage men and boys in removing the social and cultural barriers that Created by UN Women, the United Nations entity for gender equality and the empowerment of women, HeForShe is a global effort to engage men and boys in removing the social and cultural barriers that prevent women and girls from achieving their potential, and thus together positively reshaping society.

 View the lecture:

 Bob Woodward and Carl Bernstein